Investor Update Template — Free AI Presentation

 Investor Update Template

 An investor update template keeps your backers informed, engaged, and ready to help — without consuming hours of founder time each month.
-Regular investor updates are one of the highest-leverage activities a funded founder can do.
+Regular investor updates are one of the highest-impact activities a funded founder can do.
 They build trust, surface problems early, create accountability, and make it significantly easier to raise your next round.
 Investors who receive consistent updates are 3x more likely to provide warm introductions and follow-on funding, according to data from Visible.vc.

 This 8-slide format works for both monthly and quarterly check-ins.
 It's designed to be concise enough for investors to read in five minutes while containing enough substance to show you're on top of your business.